Paddler Meets Pontoon: 6 Recommended Kayak Racks for Pontoon Owners

 A Few Safety Tips for Paddling 'Tooners

-And if you’re an avid paddler, check out BetterBoat’s General Boating for more kayaking tips and accessories!
+There are more paddlers and 'tooners out there than you'd think.
+If you're an avid paddler, check out BetterBoat's General Boating for more kayaking tips and accessories.